wavefrontHQ/docs/pages/doc/wavefront_internal_metrics.md

 <tr>
 <td markdown="span">~collector</td>
 <td markdown="span">~collector.points.reported <br> ~collector.histograms.reported <br>~collector.tracing.spans.reported<br>~collector.tracing.span_logs.reported <br> ~collector.tracing.span_logs.bytes_reported<br></td>
-<td markdown="span">Valid metric points, histogram points, [trace data (spans)](tracing_basics.html#trace-sampling-and-storage), or span logs that the collector reports to the Wavefront service.
+<td markdown="span">Valid metric points, histogram points, [trace data (spans)](tracing_basics.html#trace-sampling-and-storage), or span logs that the collector reports to Tanzu Observability.
 This is a billing metric that you can look up on the Wavefront Usage dashboard.<br>
 <br>
 **Note:** We have a corresponding direct ingestion metric for each metric.
 For example, corresponding to `collector.points.reported` we have `collector.direct-ingestion.points.reported`.</td></tr>
 <tr>